 Prime rib is a dish that’s made from a standing rib roast that’s graded USDA prime from conventionally raised beef.
 There is no prime rib cut.
 You’ll get the meat that they make into prime rib as either a standing rib roast or rib steaks.
 If you get a half, you’ll have your choice on the order from.
 If you get a quarter or an eighth, you’ll get rib steaks.

 A rib steak and a ribeye are the same piece of meat.
 The difference is that a ribeye is boneless and a rib steak has the bone-in.
+We always recomend using beef with the bone.
+The bone adds flavor and nutrients.

 The way our meat is butchered is much different than the meat you buy in the store.
 The reason the fat content is listed on the ground beef you buy in the store is because the processing plants separate the lean and the fat during processing and then they add enough fat back in to make the ground beef the lean/fat percentage they want.
 It’s not because the chuck, round, or sirloin as more fat than other parts, it’s because they add fat to it to make it 80/20, 90/10, etc. These numbers are ‘artificially’ created based on how much fat the processor wants to add to it.
 This is also why the higher lean percentages cost more.
 When you order meat with us, the butcher will take all the trimmings and grind them up together.
 It won’t be listed as chuck, round, etc, only ground beef.
 They won’t separate the fat from the lean; it will be ground up as it is when it’s cut off the bones.
 The amount of fat in the ground beef depends on the amount of fat on the animal and it varies.
-The fat content of my grass fed ground beef is rarely as high as 80/20 because grass fed beef doesn’t have that high a fat content in it.
-If I had to guess, I would say my ground beef usually comes out around 90/10 or probably a little fattier but it could be a little more or less depending on the animal.
+The fat content of our ground beef is never as high as 80/20 because our grass fed beef doesn’t have that high a fat content in it.
+If I had to guess, I would say our ground beef usually comes out around 90/10 or probably a little fattier but it could be a little more or less depending on the animal.

 You can expect to get 70% to 80% or more of the hanging weight in cuts of pork for your freezer.(1) For pork you’ll have your choice of: Ham (cured & smoked), Bacon (cured, smoked, & sliced), Spare Ribs, Pork Chops or Loin Roast, Pork Steaks or Shoulder Roast, Picnic Roasts, Hocks, Jowls, Sausage either as bulk, large links (brat size), small links (breakfast size), with your choice of seasoning: Sweet Italian, Hot Italian, Breakfast, Bratwurst, or Andouille and fat for rendering lard.
 If you don’t want any of the cuts, they can be added to the sausage.
 Our pork is processed without nitrates, nitrites, or other artificial preservatives.
 All seasonings and cures are Certified Organic, soy-free, gluten-free, filler-free, and GMO-free.